Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: The Static BSP Execution Model

 \subsection{Applying Static BSP to RTL Simulation}

-To parallelize RTL simulation, we partition the RTL netlist DAG (the bottom of \figRef{parsim}) into multiple independent graphs by creating a DAG per sink node.
+To parallelize RTL simulation, we partition the netlist DAG (bottom of~\figRef{parsim}) into multiple independent graphs by creating a DAG per sink node.
 The computation in each graph consumes multiple \emph{current} register values and produces exactly one value in a \emph{next} register.
-The DAGs are independent and so can be evaluated in parallel.
-Once all DAGs are simulated, the computed \emph{next} values become the input to the DAGs that consume them, and a new simulation cycle starts.
-However, in practice computation and communication always overlap.
+The DAGs are independent and can be evaluated in parallel.
+Once all DAGs are simulated, the newly computed \emph{next} values become DAG inputs, and a new simulation cycle starts.

 RTL simulation can be statically analyzed and scheduled because RTL code rarely has long-lived divergent code paths.
-This enables a conservative, yet efficient schedule of divergent code paths while maintaining determinism.
+This enables a conservative yet efficient schedule of code paths while maintaining determinism.

 In the context of RTL simulation, we call a complete iteration of the computation \emph{and} communication phases a \emph{virtual cycle} (\textbf{\vcycle}).
 We do so to distinguish between \emph{RTL cycles} (\vcycle) and the \emph{clock cycles} of the processor that is running the simulation.